Toy Story: Music

 Lasseter did not want to make Toy Story into a musical, as he felt that it would make the film feel less genuine.
 Whedon later agreed, saying "It would have been a really bad musical because it's a buddy movie.
-It's about people who won't admit what they want, much less sing about it. ...
+It's about people who won't admit what they want, much less sing about it. [...]
 Buddy movies are about sublimating, punching an arm, 'I hate you.'
 It's not about open emotion."
 However, Disney preferred to make it a musical, as they had had much success with incorporating Broadway-style musical numbers into their animated films, and encouraged Pixar to do the same.
 As a compromise, although the characters would not sing, the movie would feature non-diegetic songs as background music.
 Despite this not happening, the first musical number is seen at the end of Toy Story 2 (1999), and Toy Story: The Musical (2012) is the first version of the original to actually feature the cast of characters singing.

-Randy Newman was hired, and composed three original songs for the film.
-It marks as Newman's first film soundtrack for an animated film.
+Randy Newman composed three original songs for the film.
 The film's signature song "You've Got a Friend in Me", was written in one day.
 The song "Hakuna Matata" from The Lion King is heard briefly during the climax when Woody and Buzz are trying to get into the truck while riding RC.
 On Newman, Lasseter said, "His songs are touching, witty, and satirical, and he would deliver the emotional underpinning for every scene."
 The soundtrack for Toy Story was produced by Walt Disney Records and was released on November 22, 1995, the week of the film's release.